Iron-Sky-Studios/docs/docs/onboarding/1-git-starter-pack.md

 docs: <message>          # improve documentation
 ```

-## Push changes from local to remote
+## Pushing changes from local to remote

 Transmit your local commits and changes to a shared repository, enabling collaboration and synchronization with other team members.